Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras: Special cases

 Thus, by the nondegeneracy ${}^yx = x$.
 We have shown that ${}^yx = x$, for all $x, y \in X, y \neq x$.
 But $(X,r)$ is square-free, so ${}^yy = y$ for all $y \in X$.
 It follows that ${}^yx = x$ holds for all $x, y \in X$ and therefore $(X,r)$ is the trivial solution. \end{proof}

-By construction the (abstract) $d$-Veronese solution $(Y,r_Y)$ associated to $(X,r)$ is isomorphic to the solution $(\cN_d, \rho_d)$ and therefore it is isomorphic to the monomial $d$-Veronese solution $(S_d,r_d)$.
+By construction the (abstract) $d$-Veronese solution $(Y,r_Y)$ associated to $(X,r)$ is isomorphic to the normalised solution $d$- Veroneze solution $(\cT_d, \rho_d)$ and therefore it is isomorphic to the monomial $d$-Veronese solution $(S_d,r_d)$.
 Theorem \ref{thm:Sd_square-free} implies straightforwardly the following corollary. \begin{cor} Let $d\geq 2$ be an integer, suppose $(X,r)$ is a square-free solution of finite order.
-Then the $d$-Veronese solution $(Y, r_Y)$ is square-free if and only if $(X,r)$ is a trivial solution. \end{cor} It follows that the notion of Veronese morphisms introduced for the class of Yang-Baxter algebras of finite solutions can not be restricted to the subclass of algebras associated to finite square-free solutions.
+Then the $d$-Veronese solution $(Y, r_Y)$ is square-free if and only if $(X,r)$ is a trivial solution. \end{cor}

+\begin{rmk} It follows from Corollary \ref{cor:Y_square-free} that the notion of Veronese morphisms introduced for the class of Yang-Baxter algebras of finite solutions of YBE can not be restricted to the subclass of Yang-Baxter algebras associated to finite square-free solutions. \end{rmk}